The Pearson Centre for Progressive Policy

 New Members joining the Board are:

 • Michael Pearson: Michael is the grandson of former Prime Minister the Rt.
 Hon.
 Lester B. Pearson and is a resident of Ottawa.
-Mr. Pearson served in five federal departments throughout his public service career, where he managed international affairs portfolios and led Canada-U.S. bilateral and multilateral negotiations on files such as fisheries and the COVID-19 public health response.
-He is a respected commentator and contributor to non-partisan public policy discussion in Canada
+He served in five federal departments throughout his extensive public service career, where he managed international affairs portfolios and led Canada-U.S. bilateral and multilateral negotiations on files such as fisheries and the COVID-19 public health response.
+Michael is a respected contributor to non-partisan public policy discussion in Canada and a soon-to-be-published author.

-• Chief Jeffrey Copenance: Chief Copenance is Anishinaabe from the Ojibways of Onigaming First Nation where he was elected Chief in August of 2021.
-Ojibways of Onigaming First Nation is an Ojibwe First Nation located in Kenora District, near Nestor Falls, Ontario.
-Chief Copenance is a former advisor to Canadian Prime Minister Rt.
+• Chief Jeffrey Copenace: Chief Copenace is Anishinaabe from the Ojibways of Onigaming First Nation in Treaty #3 Territory, in northwestern Ontario.
+He was elected Chief in August of 2021.
+Chief Copenace is a former advisor to Canadian Prime Minister the Rt.
 Hon.
-Paul Martin and a former Deputy Chief of Staff to Assembly of First Nations National Chief Shawn Atleo;
+Paul Martin and a former Deputy Chief of Staff to Assembly of First Nations National Chief Shawn Atleo.
+Chief Copenace also formerly worked for Minister of Indigenous Services, the Honourable Jane Philpott, and also spent time working at Justice Canada in the Reconciliation Secretariat.
+Lastly, he is proudly 8 years sober and is an advocate for healing and wellness.

 • Michael Hatch: Michael is originally from Newfoundland and Labrador, and he has a degree in Economics from the University of Toronto.
 He is currently the Vice President of Government Relations at the Canadian Credit Union Association.
 Prior to joining CCUA in 2018, Michael spent a decade at a government relations consulting firm working primarily for national associations.
 During that time, he also served as chief economist to a large retail trade association, and was their national media spokesperson as well, conducting well over 2,000 media interviews in all formats over ten years.
 Michael also worked on Parliament Hill for three years as an economic policy advisor.